|

 basically pretend that they're you, and apply for credit cards, bank

-accounts, mortgages and other accounts in your name.
-It can
+accounts, mortgages, card loans, and other accounts in your name.

 often take years before you figure it out.
 In the meantime,

-your credit store is shot, and you may not find out until you apply for
+your credit score gets severely impacted, and you may not find out

-a car loan, mortgage, or new credit card.
+a car loan, mortgage, or new credit card, only to find out that you've

-had heard about identity theft many times, always thinking that it's
+I have heard about identity theft many times, always thinking

 horrible, but could never happen to me.
 Then two people I

-used to work with told me that they had their identity stolen.
+used to work with told me that they had their identities stolen.

 And needless to say, it's a huge pain in the butt, not to